ndl1971/CEGS-Book./README.md

 # Calculus of Element General Sets (CEGS)

-This repository hosts the source and notes for the book *Calculus of Element Generated Sets (CEGS)*, a symbolic framework unifying functional equations, logic, linear algebra, and constraint resolution.
+Calculus of Element Generated Sets (CEGS) — mathematical framework developed in the book.

+This repository serves as a discussion forum and reference point for the book.

 📄 Latest release: (https://zenodo.org/records/16904172)